-Over the longer term, foundation assets have nearly doubled from $652 billion to the current $1.28 trillion level since December 2010.
-Giving growth has kept pace, also doubling from $44 billion to the current expected annual rate of $88 billion for 2021.
+Over the longer term, foundation assets have doubled from $605 billion to the current $1.24 trillion level since December 2010.
+Disbursement growth has kept pace, more than doubling from $44 billion to the current expected annual rate of $95 billion for 2021.
 In aggregate, foundations have paid out about $550 billion in grants and charitable support in the 10 year period from 2010-2020.

 Completing the Picture

-Looking solely at asset and charitable support growth, one might draw the conclusion that there is some sort of magical cycle at work propelling assets and giving ever upward, which sadly is not true.
-There are two other important numbers at work that are often overlooked, but necessary to complete the picture – incoming contributions and investment performance.
+While asset levels and and charitable support growth get the most attention, there are two other important numbers at work that are often overlooked, but necessary to complete the picture – incoming contributions and investment performance.

 In the decade to December 2020, foundations received nearly $500 billion in incoming contributions, and in any given year, about 40% of foundations report receiving contributions.
 One way to look at this is that money has been flowing into foundations almost as quickly as it has been flowing out.
 About 83% of aggregate outflows are covered by aggregate inflows – $500 billion of cash inflows divided by the roughly $600 billion of cash outflow ($550 billion in charitable support plus about $50 billion in investment and non-charitable expenses over the ten year period).
 Over the decade there have been a lot of very large gifts and many new foundations established that contributed to this eye-popping $500 billion inflow.